thengl/GeoMLA/README.md

 sd(sic.test$joker-ov.test$gamma_rfd1, na.rm=TRUE)
 ```

-    ## [1] 66.18299
+    ## [1] 66.12989

 this number matches also the average score generated by multiple groups at the SIC 2004 (G. Dubois, 2005).
-So in summary, although the OOB prediction error for the model above is still relatively high, RFsp manages to produce more accurate predictions than the `interpolate` function, probably because it is better in accounting for the local hot-spots.
-Note also we set `mtry=1` here on purpose low because otherwise importance of the individual 1-2 hotspots drops significantly.
+So in summary, although the OOB prediction error for the model above is still relatively high, RFsp manages to produce more accurate predictions than the `interpolate` function, probably because it does better job in accounting for the local hot-spots.
+Note also we set `mtry=1` here on purpose low because otherwise importance of the individual 1–2 hotspots would drop significantly.

 ![RFsp predicted gamma radiometrics with two extreme values.](README_files/figure-markdown_github/RF_SIC2004joker-1.png)